embEDUx/documentation/src/background/implementation/flashtool.md

 [MANUAL-MODE] Please select a file: [0-1]:
 ```

-After selecting the product versions the *MMC* device will be partition and the
+After selecting the product versions, the *MMC* device will be partition and the
-partitions will be formated first.
+partitions will be formated.
 Then the **Flashtool** will download the
 product files with the python package [urllib](https://docs.python.org/3.4/library/urllib.html).

-Before loading the files on the device, the **Flashtool** will check if all data
-will fit in the partitions of the *MMC* device.
-If this check pass the files
-will be extracted on the *MMC* device.

 ```bash
    +-------------------+